Kartheek77/DIP-Monsoon2019-Project/README.md

   `pip3 install -r requiremnts.txt`

  ## Usage
+ - In UWIEf_MODEL1.ipynb the algorithm specified in the paper has been Implemented.
+It takes input from the PaperImages Folder and displays the given and enhanced Images in the Notebook Itself.
+ - In s1s2underWaterIEfinalVersion.py ,the code is used to
  - Open UWIEf.ipynb for UWIE algorithm.
  - To create SMCSVM object use:
    `clf = SMCSVM()`